-Thus, for two real-valued functions $(v_A \text{ and } v_B)$, which differ only by a shift along the time axis, we can compute the CCF for a range of time lags (Δt) .
-Where the functions match, the peaks and troughs become aligned, making a positive contribution to the summation, and the CCF is maximized.
-In the specific case of bulk solar wind velocities, which are always positive, the CCF maximum is weighted more by the fast solar wind streams, than the slow wind, since they contribute proportionately more to the summations.

-Figure 2 illustrates graphically how the time shift that maximizes the CCF increases as the angular separation of the spacecraft becomes larger.
-We can estimate how we would expect the time lag (Δt) that maximizes the CCF to increase with angular separation
+Thus, for two real-valued functions $(v_A \text{ and } v_B)$, which differ only by a shift along the 107 time axis, we can compute the CCF for a range of time lags (Δt) .
+Where the functions match, the peaks and troughs become aligned, making a positive contribution to the sum-109 mation, and the CCF is maximized.
+In the specific case of bulk solar wind velocities, which 110 are always positive, the CCF maximum is weighted more by the fast solar wind streams, 111 than the slow wind, since these contribute proportionately more to the summations.
+112 Figure 2 illustrates graphically how the time shift that maximizes the CCF increases as 113 the angular separation of the spacecraft becomes larger.
+We can estimate how we would 114 expect the time lag (Δt) that maximizes the CCF to increase with angular separation $(\Delta\lambda)$.
+It is simply the fraction of a solar rotation by which the spacecraft are separated.
+116 Thus, we anticipate that the phase lag should change by:

-X - 8 RILEY ET AL.: CROSS CORRELATION FUNCTION OF ACE/STEREO IN SITU SPEED where τ{rot} is the rotation period of the Sun, and we have chosen a negative decrease to 126 reflect a convention that it is the amount of time that measurements from the ahead 127 spacecraft must be shifted back in time to align with the spacecraft located at an earlier 128 longitude.
-As a concrete example, at a separation of 55.5° , the predicted absolute phase 129 lag would be ~ 100 hrs, or a little over 4 days.
-It is worth noting that the synodic 130 $(\tau{rot} = 27.27 \text{ days})$, rather than the sidereal $(\tau{rot} = 25.38 \text{ days})$ period is the appropriate 131 interval to use, since the spacecraft are drifting in an Earth-based reference frame, and 132 not some fixed inertial point in space.
-133
+$$\Delta t(hrs) = -\frac{27 \times 24}{360^{\circ}} \Delta \lambda \tag{3}$$ where we have chosen a negative decrease to reflect a convention that it is the amount of time that measurements from spacecraft A must be shifted back in time to align with spacecraft B. As a concrete example, at a separation of 55.5° , the predicted absolute phase lag would be ~ 100 hrs, or a little over 4 days.
+It is worth noting that the synodic, rather than the sidereal period is the appropriate interval to use, since the two spacecraft are drifting apart from the Earth and not some fixed inertial point in space.